 Oh “Bloody hell”, the cramps, the crime scenes!
-The names that come with this feminine monthly are ridiculous!
+The names that come with this feminine monthly time can be totally ridiculous!
 And I am so glad to be part of a community that can see the humor in period tracking so these period tracker bullet journal layout idea are perfect!
 So lets talk about periods for a second!
 Lets first get all the awkwardness out the way!

 Funny names for “That time of the Month”